Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • Recognize and respond appropriately to individuals of all ages, genders, and races from all socio-economic, religious, and cultural backgrounds.

-• Cope with the stress of heavy workloads, demanding patients, and life-threatening clinical situations.
+• Cope with heavy workloads, demanding patients, and life-threatening clinical situations.

 • Recognize and respond appropriately to potentially hazardous situations.